micmejia/bible-dump/NKJV/Daniel/Dan 4.md

 While the word _was still_ in the king's mouth, a voice fell from heaven: "King Nebuchadnezzar, to you it is spoken: the kingdom has departed from you!

 ###### 32
 And they shall drive you from men, and your dwelling _shall be_ with the beasts of the field.
-They shall make you eat grass like oxen; and seven [^j]times shall pass over you, until you know that the Most High rules in the kingdom of men, and gives it to whomever He chooses."
+They shall make you eat grass like oxen; and seven times shall pass over you, until you know that the Most High rules in the kingdom of men, and gives it to whomever He chooses."

 ###### 33
 That very hour the word was fulfilled concerning Nebuchadnezzar; he was driven from men and ate grass like oxen; his body was wet with the dew of heaven till his hair had grown like eagles' _feathers_ and his nails like birds' _claws._ ## Nebuchadnezzar Praises God

 ###### 34
-And at the end of the [^k]time I, Nebuchadnezzar, lifted my eyes to heaven, and my understanding returned to me; and I blessed the Most High and praised and honored Him who lives forever: For His dominion _is_ an everlasting dominion, And His kingdom _is_ from generation to generation.
+And at the end of the time I, Nebuchadnezzar, lifted my eyes to heaven, and my understanding returned to me; and I blessed the Most High and praised and honored Him who lives forever: For His dominion _is_ an everlasting dominion, And His kingdom _is_ from generation to generation.

 ###### 35
 All the inhabitants of the earth _are_ reputed as nothing; He does according to His will in the army of heaven And _among_ the inhabitants of the earth.
 No one can restrain His hand Or say to Him, "What have You done?"